Solo Travel in Malaysia

 The Malaysia climate can get really hot and humid so you may prefer to travel Malaysia in the driest season which is January and February.
 These are also some of the busiest months due to the Chinese New Year.
 Visit Turtle Islands park between March to September for turtle hatchings.

 Rainy season is between September to November which can make any ferry crossings not that enjoyable as the seas can be rougher.
 If you are travelling to the east coast of the peninsula avoid the monsoon season from November to February for the beaches.

 This chart shows the average temperature in Malaysia.
-Below are the maximum temperatures for Kuala Lumpur (from January to December).
+Below are the maximum temperatures for Kuala Lumpur from January to December.

 Travel Insurance For Malaysia

 Malaysia is a great destination to visit but it is always recommended to take out travel insurance before you go, especially if you are planning to trek or dive.